VolumeWarsBSC/volumewars-docs/game/nft.md

 Volume Wars rewards its participants with NFT Booster Packs, these can be claimed at the [NFT Locker](https://volumewars.app/#/locker)

 After claiming these booster packs, users must unwrap the booster packs to mint their NFTs.
-These NFTs range from common to rare.
+It is important to note that during this process batching transactions requires less gas and fees, it is therefore highly recommended to claim and open NFTs in one bundle to minimize these fees.
-There are 4 common cards and 3 rare cards to complete a set.
+These NFTs obtained from the booster packs range from common to rare and there are 4 common cards and 3 rare cards to complete a set.

 Players can play VolumeWars and attempt to collect a full set themselves or they can buy the missing NFTs to complete their set from a 3rd party marketplace.